SpeedyErik69/Ventoy-desktop-shortcut/README.md

 home/yourname/.local/share/applications
-then make an new document and name it like this Ventoy GUI.desktop then open the Ventoy GUI.desktop in a Texteditor Then type this in
+then make an new document and name it like this Ventoy GUI.desktop then open the Ventoy GUI.desktop in a Texteditor the code will find you in the document what i uploaded name of the deocument is code_for_the_desktop_file.txt

-[Desktop Entry]
-Name=Ventoy GUI
-Comment=Ventoy Multiboot USB Tool Exec=/home/yourname/.ventoy/VentoyGUI.x86_64
-Icon=/home/yourname/.iconsv/ventoy.png
-Terminal=false
-Type=Application
-Categories=Utility;

 and then make a new folder and name it like this: .iconsv then search a ventoy picture then Drag it to .iconsv folder then all is working ;]